Roles & Responsibilities of a Creative Project Manager

 What is Creative Project Management?

-The reason why ‘traditional’ project management has branched out to be CPM is the creative industries' need for harmony of both freedom and structure.
-Creatives require flexibility because of the unpredictable nature of their creative process, but a project would still need to have structure to ensure it reaches its goal.
+Creative people require more flexibility because of the unpredictable nature of their creative process, but a project would still need to have structure to ensure it reaches its goal within the timeline.

 Main Responsibilities of Creative Project Managers